richardlucas761/Back-End-Developer-Interview-Questions/README.md

 * How is Lazy Loading achieved?
 When is it useful?
 What are its pitfalls?
 * The so called "N + 1 problem" is an issue that occurs when the code needs to load the children of a parent-child relationship with a ORMs that have lazy-loading enabled, and that therefore issue a query for the parent record, and then one query for each child record.
 How to fix it?
 * How would you find the most expensive queries in an application?

+> 1. This could come from user input because a support ticket is raised saying "Screen X is running really slowly" and there is the potential for a problem in the database, although it could just as easily be somewhere else in the software platform.
+Replicate the issue on  a non-production environment by watching the database whilst the slow operation is performed and see whether there are any long running queries, locks or deadlocks being generated.
+> 2. Full tracing on the database could be an expensive operation to perform but it might be useful to run a query once every X minutes to check for long running queries and have these logged somewhere.
+> 3. Looking at Index utilisation might help or at the least suggest which indexes aren't worth having (because they are never being used) as each index has a storage and performance at insert cost.

 * In your opinion, is it always needed to use database normalization?
 When is it advisable to use denormalized databases?
 * One of the Continuous Integration's techniques is called Blue-Green Deployment: it consists in having two production environments, as identical as possible, and in performing the deployment in one of them while the other one is still operating, and then in safely switching the traffic to the second one after some convenient testing.
 This technique becomes more complicated when the deployment includes changes to the database structure or content.
 I'd like to discuss this topic with you.